huajh7/huajh7.github.io/_posts/2017-4-6-motion-detection.markdown

 + A Ilyas, **Real-time foreground-background segmentation using a modified codebook model**, `2008`, cited by `50+`

 > *Abstract* -- We present a real-time algorithm for foreground–background segmentation.
 Sample background values at each pixel are quantized into codebooks which represent a compressed form of background model for a long image sequence.
 This allows us to capture structural background variation due to periodic-like motion over a long period of time under limited memory.
 The codebook representation is efficient in memory and speed compared with other background modeling techniques.
 Our method can handle scenes containing moving backgrounds or illumination variations, and it achieves robust detection for different types of videos.
 We compared our method with other multimode modeling techniques.

-In addition to the basic algorithm, two features improving the algorithm are presented—layered modeling/detection and adaptive codebook updating.
+> In addition to the basic algorithm, two features improving the algorithm are presented—layered modeling/detection and adaptive codebook updating.

+#####  Background modeling

+The CB algorithm adopts a **quantization/clustering** technique to construct a background model from long observation sequences.
+For each pixel, it builds a `codebook` consisting of one or more codewords.
+Samples at each pixel are clustered into the set of codewords based on `a color distortion metric` together with brightness bounds.
+Not all pixels have the same number of codewords.
+The clusters represented by codewords do not necessarily correspond to single Gaussian or other parametric distributions.
+Even if the distribution at a pixel were a single normal, there could be several codewords for that pixel.
+The background is encoded on a `pixel-by-pixel basis`.

+##### Detection

+Detection involves testing the difference of the current image from the background model with respect to `color and brightness differences`.
+If an incoming pixel meets two conditions, it is classified as background — (1) the color distortion to some codeword is less than the `detection threshold`, and (2) its brightness lies within the `brightness range` of that codeword.
+Otherwise, it is classified as foreground.

 `comment`
 >  效果还可以，有多种变体，对光照敏感